 Rechavia – Grunewald in the Orient

-Reading with Thomas Sparr on German-Jewish Jerusalem (in German)
+Reading with Thomas Sparr on German-Jewish Jerusalem (in German, with Audio Recording)

 Grunewald im Orient (Grunewald in the Orient) is the title of Thomas Sparr’s book about Jerusalem’s idyllically located district Rechavia, which became a center for German Jews from 1933 onwards.